spacetelescope/poppy/docs/index.rst

 Getting Help
 -------------------
-POPPY is developed and maintained by :ref:`Marshall Perrin, Joseph Long, and collaborators <about_team>`.
+POPPY is developed and maintained by :ref:`Marshall Perrin and collaborators <about_team>`.
 Questions, comments, and pull requests always welcome, either via the `Github repository <https://github.com/mperrin/poppy>`_ or email to help@stsci.edu.